mabellag/ChestXSim/README.md

 ```

 ### 2. Build the Docker image
 The simplest way to use ChestXsim via Docker is to install Docker Desktop.
-D
 - Download and install from https://docs.docker.com/desktop/
 - On Windows, ensure that WSL2 is installed or enabled during setup

 > Note: To be able to GPU accelarion inside Docker the host system must have the NVIDIA Container Toolkit.
-Windows users do not this to install this manually - Docker Desktop + WSL2 provide GPU passthrough automatically.
+Windows users do not need to install this manually - Docker Desktop + WSL2 provide GPU passthrough automatically.
 Linux users must install this manually: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

 **Verify GPU availability:**
 ```bash